What is Orientation?

 For students who self-identify as having a disability.

 The Summer Academic Skills Institute (SASI) designed for students who identify as having a disability.
 If you require accessibility accommodations, join the SASI orientation to participate in a customized program where you can develop academic skills, course planning, connect with upper-year peer mentors, and learn how to navigate your undergrad at UTM.
 Learn more on the SASI website!

 For students who are enrolled in Sheridan courses.

 Sheridan’s New Student Orientation (Aug 30 & Sep 1) is designed to assist you in your transition to Sheridan and prepare you for success.
 You will have the chance to learn about Sheridan, hear about upper-year student experiences and complete important tasks to get ready to start your Sheridan journey.
-Check out the New Student Orientation page and Transition Well page on Sheridan Central for event information and resources to help you succeed at Sheridan.
 More information will be available soon!

 For undergraduate on-campus residence students.